Healthdirect Free Australian health advice you can count on.

 • your age

-With age comes natural vision problems, such as presbyopia.
-If you have vision problems past the age of 50, you may need different treatment.
-These may include a lens-based surgery.
+Some vision problems, such as presbyopia, come on naturally with age.
+If you have vision problems after the age of 40 years of age, you may need different treatment.
+These may include a lens-based surgery that involves replacing your lens with an artificial lens.

 To learn more about recovery after your surgery, ask your eye specialist.